eclipse-velocitas/devcontainer-base-images/CODE_OF_CONDUCT.md

 - Gracefully accepting constructive criticism;
 - Focusing on what is best for the community;
 - Showing empathy towards other community members;
-- Being direct but professional; and
+- Being direct but professional;
 - Leading by example by holding yourself and others accountable

 Examples of unacceptable behavior by Contributors include: